 Before learning anything else about how to switch to homeschooling or what you need to do to start homeschooling mid year, you must understand your state laws for homeschooling (as each state’s laws are different).
 Then, you need to check with your current school on the un-enrollment process.
 Once that has happened, you will want to do a period of deschooling for your child.

-(Keep scrolling for the complete guide to switching from public school to homeschool mid year.)
+(Keep scrolling for the complete guide to switching from public school to homeschool mid year / how to switch to homeschooling mid year.)

 Concerns About Beginning Homeschooling Mid-Year

-Homeschooling mid-year may occur for many reasons: problems at school, academic concerns, bullying, illness or even emergency situations (like school closures).
+Homeschooling mid-year may occur for many reasons: problems at school, academic concerns, bullying, illness or even emergency situations (like school closures), or you need to start homeschooling quickly because of a family issue.

-If special circumstances happens, you may be wondering how to transfer into homeschool.
+If special circumstances happen, you may be wondering how to transfer into homeschool.

 - Is it legal to homeschool?